How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Theoretical framework

-Finally, we provide in the appendix, in \cref{app:subsec:task-selection-bound-icl} a more refined version of \cref{thm:task_selection} that involves not just the prior density at the true task $\prior(\task^*)$ but also the local geometry of the prior $\prior$ around $\task^*$, which can provide much sharper bounds in some cases.
-This refined result also encompasses the case where $\prior(\task^*) = 0$, in which the ICL error is not vanishing anymore.
+Finally, we provide, in \cref{app:subsec:task-selection-bound-icl}, a more refined and sharper version of \cref{thm:task_selection}, which also encompasses the case where $\prior(\task^*) = 0$, in which the ICL error is not vanishing anymore.
 In this scenario, it shows that ICL can struggle on out-of-distribution tasks, as empirically studied previously~\citep{goddard2025can,kwon2025out,yadlowsky2023pretraining}.

-We will now examine the generalization error of ICL and see that there is a trade-off.
+Also note that this more general result can also be used to obtain task identification guarantees for discrete priors.